sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

 }
 ```

-At last, we require the transaction to have these outputs.
+At last, we require the transaction to have these outputs using `ScriptContext`.

 ```ts
 assert(hash256(outputs) == this.ctx.hashOutputs, 'hashOutputs check failed')